Product Hunt Launch: All Things Explained

 - list product links (the URLs to a separate landing page, your homepage, the App Store, etc.);

-- prepare your logo (240 x 240, it can even be in GIF format but must weigh less than 3 MB);
+- prepare your custom logo (240 x 240, it can even be in GIF format but must weigh less than 3 MB);

 - decide on a short product name (40 characters max.);